-Steroid creams or ointments may be prescribed by your health care provider.
+Steroid creams or ointments containing vitamin D may be prescribed by your health care provider.
 They are used 2 or 3 times a day.
-Steroid pills may be used for more severe cases.
+Steroid or other types of pills may be used for more severe cases.

 Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
 This may help your skin become used to (sensitized to) the sun.

 Many people become less sensitive to sunlight over time.

 Call for an appointment with your provider if PMLE symptoms do not respond to treatments.